otaviomacedo/aws-batch-simulator/README.md

 });
 ```

-The resulting distributions are about 21 minutes for Finance and 17 minutes for
+The resulting mean times are about 22 minutes for Finance and 16 minutes for
 Research:

 ![](./docs/img/fairshare-finance-distribution.png)